 What should wheel bearing seals be checked for is a fundamental question that every car owner needs to know the answer to.
 Driving a car with a faulty or damaged wheel bearing can be hazardous.

 Therefore, check the wheel bearing for any leaks that can cause water or grease to enter.
 This article describes everything you need to know about wheel bearing seals, including what to check for.
+Also, you can check out if your wheel bearings are covered under a warranty.

 - 1 What Should Car Wheel Bearing Seals Be Checked For?